HackYourFutureBelgium/home/curriculum/precourse/deliverables.md

 5. [ ] GitHub setup
 6. [ ] Submit student bio PR
 7. [ ] Fork and Clone the flashcards repository
-8. [ ] Prep work for Workflows Week 1
+8. [ ] Prep work for Workflows Chapter 1

 <!-- Welcome to HYF :) -->
 ```